-Neal Preston’s career spans more than 40 years.
-Preston’s legendary music images include some of the most memorable ever made of rock’s most iconic stars.
+Neal Preston’s career spans almost 50 years.
+His legendary music images include some of the most memorable ever made of rock’s most iconic stars.
 His photographs have appeared in every conceivable media outlet: on the covers and pages of world-class magazines and newspapers, to books, television shows, feature films, Broadway show programs and billboards, vinyl, CD and DVD packages… literally everywhere.
 His client list is a virtual who’s-who of rock royalty.
-His archive, a body of work spanning over four decades, is regarded as one of the music industry’s most extensive and significant photo collections.
+Preston’s archive, a body of work created over five decades, is regarded as one of the music industry’s most extensive and significant photo collections.
 It was the key source of photographs for VH-1’s acclaimed “Behind the Music” documentary series, providing over one thousand still photos used in 50 episodes.

 Rock fans best know Preston as the legendary photographer who has toured with Led Zeppelin, The Who, Queen, Fleetwood Mac, Bruce Springsteen and countless others.
 In 1985, Preston was chosen as one of the official photographers for Bob Geldof ’s “Live Aid” concert at London’s Wembley Stadium.
 In 1988 his association with Bruce Springsteen helped land him the job as official tour photographer for Amnesty International’s landmark “Conspiracy of Hope” tour.